scottalexgray/SimLib/README.md

 # SimLib
+Library for Sim Modems, so they can be used with arduinos and ESP32

-Library for the SIM800L Modem (Specifically the TTGO SIM800L Board)
+Currently this is only written for the TTGO T-Call ESP32 SIM800L dev board.